casper-ecosystem/cep-78-enhanced-nft/docs/modalities.md

 This modality is an optional installation parameter and will default to `false` if not provided.
 This mode can be changed on contract upgrade or can be updated via the set variables endpoint.

-> Before using this modilty, please understand the security implications of having automatic approvals and revocation right of versioned contracts.
+> Before using this modality, please understand the security implications of having automatic approvals and revocation rights for versioned contracts.

 ## NFTMetadataKind